7 Low-Maintenance Siding Options for Your Home

 Frequently Asked Questions

-It costs an average of $3 to $12 per square foot to install new vinyl siding, plus an additional $0.25 to $0.75 per square foot for the removal of the old siding.
-Alternatively, it costs between $2 to $4 per square foot to repair vinyl siding.
-That being said, the total ROI depends on the type and extent of the damage.
-In some cases, a complete replacement may be more expensive but could be more worth it in the long run to prevent additional repairs or damages.
+It’s almost always more affordable to repair vinyl siding.
+It costs an average of $3 to $12 per square foot to install new vinyl siding.
+Alternatively, it costs between $2 and $4 per square foot to repair vinyl siding.
+In some cases, a complete replacement may be more expensive up front, but could save you money in the long run if it helps avoid ongoing issues like leaks and water damage.
+Use a siding calculator to determine square footage and estimate the costs of both options.

-While you can install siding yourself, it’s an extensive and complicated process.
-Unless you have all the tools (including the proper ladders and hands on deck) and have experience in siding, you’re usually better off hiring a siding repair company to do the job for you.
+While you can install siding yourself, it’s a time-consuming and complicated process.
+Unless you have all the tools and have experience in siding, you’re usually better off hiring a siding company to do the job for you.
 For most homeowners, the money saved by doing it yourself isn’t worth the time and potential risks—both during the installation and down the road—involved with the project.

 Need professional help with your project?